officialbishowb/portfolio/README.md

 My personal website built with Vue.js.

-This branch is the development branch.
-The master branch is the production branch.
+This branch contains the old version of my website.
+The new version is in the `main` branch.

 ## Status